ziming/laravel-crisp/README.md

 // The official Crisp PHP sdk takes in a params array, where the date key need to be in ISO 8601 string format,
 // Mine takes in a Carbon instance directly and do the conversion for you.
 You can also pass in a ISO 8601 string for the $date
 // argument if you prefer.
+You can use this to send a reminder to your customer via Crisp Chat for example
 $laravelCrisp->websiteConversations->scheduleReminder($sessionId, now()->addDay(), 'Note');
 ```